top of page

 9. Dependency on Intangible Assets

-How Tax Amortization Interacts with Other Forms of Depreciation for Tax Purposes
+How Tax Amortisation Interacts with Other Forms of Depreciation for Tax Purposes

-• Tax Amortization primarily relates to intangible assets.
+• Tax Amortisation primarily relates to intangible assets.
 Intangible assets are non-physical assets that have a useful life and provide economic benefits to a business.
 Common examples include patents, copyrights, software, and trademarks.
-Amortization is the process of gradually writing off the cost of these intangible assets over their useful life, allowing businesses to reduce their taxable income proportionately each year.
+Amortisation is the process of gradually writing off the cost of these intangible assets over their useful life, allowing businesses to reduce their taxable income proportionately each year.

 • Depreciation, on the other hand, applies to tangible assets.
 Tangible assets like machinery, buildings, and vehicles degrade over time due to use and other factors.
 Depreciation is the method by which businesses account for the diminishing value of these tangible assets.
 It spreads the cost of the asset over its expected useful life, reflecting the asset’s consumption and loss of value over time.